A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Study Design and Evaluation Criteria

+For the case $\ell = 1$, we include the estimators $\hat{\lambda}_{\text{DK}}$ \eqref{eq:DK} and estimator $\hat{\lambda}_{C}^{(c)}$ \eqref{eq:Cottam_censored} as benchmarks in the main-text figures alongside the three NBD-based estimators (Figure~\ref{fig:nbd_estimators}).
+This allows direct comparison of our proposed methods with the established corrections of \citet{warde1981correction} and \citet{dahdouh2006empirical}.
+Complete results for all four Poisson-based estimators across all values of $\ell$ are provided in Supplement Section \S3.

-For each combination of process parameters, 10 independent point pattern realizations were generated in a 600 $\times$ 600 unit square study window using the \texttt{spatstat} package in R \citep{baddeley2015spatstat}.
-Within each realization, we implemented a point-centered quarter method (PCQM) sampling design with $n = 120$ sampling points, $q = 4$ quadrants per point, and nearest-neighbor orders $\ell = 1, 2,$ and $3$.
-To reflect realistic field limitations, a maximum search radius of $C = 10$ units was imposed, with distances exceeding this threshold treated as right-censored observations.
-Sampling locations were generated using Latin hypercube sampling via the \texttt{lhs} package \citep{carnell2026lhs} within a buffered study window, ensuring a minimum distance of $C + 0.1$ units from the boundary to avoid edge effects \citep{OLSSON2014Latin}.
-For each point pattern, 200 independent sets of sampling locations were generated to quantify variability due to sampling placement.
+For each combination of process parameters, we generated 10 independent point-pattern realizations in a $600 \times 600$ unit square study window using the \texttt{spatstat} package in \textsf{R} \citep{baddeley2015spatstat}.
+Within each realization, we implemented a point-centred quarter sampling design with $n = 120$ sampling points, $q = 4$ quadrants per point, and nearest-neighbour orders $\ell = 1, 2,$ and $3$.
+To reflect realistic field constraints, we imposed a maximum search radius of $C = 10$ units and treated all distances exceeding this threshold as right-censored observations.
+Sampling locations were generated using Latin hypercube sampling via the \texttt{lhs} package \citep{carnell2026lhs} within a buffered study window, with a minimum distance of $C + 0.1$ units from the boundary to avoid edge effects \citep{OLSSON2014Latin}.
+For each point pattern, 200 independent sets of sampling locations were generated to quantify variability arising from sampling placement.

-\subsection{Empirical forest data}
+\subsection{Empirical Forest Data}

-To assess performance under realistic ecological conditions, we applied all seven estimators to two fully censused forest dynamics plots: the 50-ha Barro Colorado Island (BCI) plot in Panama \citep{hubbell1986conservation} and the 35-ha Harvard Forest plot in Massachusetts, USA \citep{Foster1992LandUseH}.
-These datasets encompass a wide range of species abundances and spatial structures, including strong aggregation and habitat-driven heterogeneity.
+To assess estimator performance under realistic ecological conditions, we applied all seven estimators to two fully censused forest dynamics plots: the 50-ha Barro Colorado Island (BCI) plot in Panama \citep{condit2019complete} and the 35-ha Harvard Forest (HF) plot in Massachusetts, USA \citep{orwig2022harvard}.
+These datasets span a wide range of species abundances and spatial structures, including strong aggregation and habitat-driven heterogeneity.